-NET WORTH: $1.34 billion
+NET WORTH: $1.4 billion

-HEALTH: Case chairs Accelerate Brain Cancer Cure (ABC2), a nonprofit he cofounded with his late brother, Dan, together with Dan's wife, Stacey, and his own wife, Jean.
-Similarly, Case supported the Susan G. Kornen Breast Cancer Foundation, as well as Sisu Global Health, one of the six winners of Case's Rise of the Rest Competition, in which each winner was awarded $100,000.
+OTHER ISSUES: Steve and Jean are deeply involved with Accelerate Brain Cancer Cure (ABC2), a nonprofit they co-founded with Steve’s late brother Dan and Dan's wife Stacey.
+Similarly, the couple has supported the Susan G. Komen Breast Cancer Foundation, as well as Sisu Global Health, one of the six winners of Revolution's "Rise of the Rest" competition, in which each winner was awarded $100,000.

 LOOKING FORWARD: Grantmaking by the Case Foundation in recent years has been relatively modest, according to available tax forms.
 In 2015, for example, it gave out just over $1 million in grants.
 But as mentioned, the Cases have substantial wealth and have signed the Giving Pledge.
 So at some point, the foundation is likely to increase giving to support this couple’s longstanding interests in promoting entrepreneurship and a more innovative philanthropic sector.